States

 , tree

-, and others that are generally not relevant and are used internally.
+and others that are generally not relevant and are used internally.

-# State Methods and Properties
+# State methods and properties

 # state.matches(parentStateValue)

-This method determines whether the current state.value
+method determines whether the current state.value

 is a subset of the given parentStateValue